 I have worked to refine the definition of ITC over the last decade into a succinct sentence through working with colleagues, reading, experimentation, thought, writing and research.
 My current working, published definition of ITC is:

-INSTRUMENTAL TRANSCOMMUNICATION USES INDEPENDENT THIRD PARTY INSTRUMENTS IN ORDER TO FACILITATE RECORDABLE AND REVIEWABLE COMMUNICATION WITH DISINCARNATE CONSCIOUSNESS OF AN UNKNOWN ORIGIN.
+INSTRUMENTAL TRANSCOMMUNICATION USES INDEPENDENT THIRD PARTY INSTRUMENTS IN ORDER TO FACILITATE RECORDABLE AND REVIEWABLE COMMUNICATION WITH DISCARNATE CONSCIOUSNESS OF AN UNKNOWN ORIGIN.

 There are a few key parts of this definition, but for the purposes of this article and Estes Method analysis, the part about using an independent third-party instrument to record is critical.
 Without recording the output of the ghost box used via Estes Method, then the ghost box is no longer valid as a research tool and cannot be considered evidential.